Spotlight on Cabot Creamery

 Over the next two decades, as the nation’s population flocked to urban areas, Cabot’s farmer-owners thrived by shipping their milk and butter south.
 While the national economy shifted away from agriculture, the Vermont economy was still largely based on dairy farming.
 In fact, in 1930, cows outnumbered people!
 It was at this time that the company hired its first cheesemaker and cheddar cheese entered the product line for the first time.
 By 1960, Cabot’s membership reached 600 farm families at a time when the total number of operating farms around the nation was in sharp decline.

 Steady growth continued and 1992 was a pivotal year in Cabot’s history as their farmer-owners merged with the 1,800 farm families of Agri-mark, a southern New England co-op dating back to 1918.
+Together, the combined companies boasted more than 1,500 farms, four processing plants, and a large product line.

 Today, Cabot’s future looks bright.
 Our company blends state-of-the-art facilities and a savvy entrepreneurial spirit with the timeless values and personal commitment to quality that comes from being 100% owned by our farm families.
 In our Middlebury facility, we recently installed a huge new piece of machinery that will allow us to process 4,000 more pounds of cheese curd per hour than the 8,000 pounds the current machine handles.
 This 22-ton piece of equipment known as the CheeseMaster will increase production of the 26 truck-sized vats — each holding enough milk to make 6,000 pounds of cheese — that get filled daily.

-The Middlebury facility runs 24 hours a day/seven days a week and serves to make and age Cabot’s famous Vermont Cheddar.
+The Middlebury facility runs 24 hours a day/seven days a week, and serves to make and age Cabot’s famous Vermont Cheddar.
 The plant also processes whey liquids, which are left over from the cheesemaking process, to produce whey proteins and permeate, which is sold around the world.
 Additionally, the facility serves as a warehouse for cheese and whey products, with the capacity to store up to 2 million pounds of cheese.
-On a daily basis, 114 Vermont and New York dairy farmers supply the milk for the Middlebury plant, although that number increases on weekends and holidays when other plants are closed.
-Addison County is one of the largest membership areas in the farmers’ coop, helping to supply the milk that comes to the plant every day.
+On a daily basis, 120 Vermont and New York dairy farmers supply the milk for the Middlebury plant, although that number increases on weekends and holidays when other plants are closed.
+Addison County is one of the largest membership areas in the farmers coop, helping to supply the milk that comes to the plant every day.

 To learn more about the eight farms in Addison County that are part of the Cabot Cooperative, click on the links below: